 As part of Alabama Water Rally planning for ARA’s 20th anniversary celebration, we reached out to professionals who are early in their careers and interested in water protection.
 We charged them with developing a plenary at Water Rally diving in to the future of environmental protection in Alabama.
 The energy was palpable as they shared their vision for the future of our state and their role in defending rivers for the years to come.
 Our Junior Board was born from these early conversations and we are thrilled to have them help shape the future of the Alabama Rivers Alliance.
 Meet them below!
 Interested in becoming a part?
 Send us an email and we’ll be in touch!

-La’Tanya Scott is an Environmental Science educator for the Cahaba River Society.
+LA’TANYA SCOTT is an Environmental Science educator for the Cahaba River Society.
 She graduated from Southwest Atlanta Christian Academy high school in 2008 and found her way to Alabama by attending Miles College.
 She was the first in her family to not only attend college — but to graduate as well.
 In 2014, she received her bachelor’s degree in environmental science.
 She has an outstanding passion for nature and the outdoors.
 She loves being on the river, working with children of all ages, volunteering, playing with her dog and traveling.
 In her third year with CRS, La’Tonya’s focus is to get more urban city schools, community programs and youth to participate in the Shane Hulsey CLEAN program to help build a better connection between humans and our drinking water/watersheds.